Typing Math in Microsoft Word

 S

-Secant function: sec followed by spacebar, followed by the content you want to type within the function (remember parentheses as needed), followed by the right arrow to exit the secant function to type more math content.
+Secant: sec followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow key to exit the secant function to type more math content.

-sigma (lowercase): \sigma followed by spacebar, produces the output $\sigma $.
+sigma (lowercase): \sigma (all lowercase) followed by spacebar.
+Produces the output $\sigma $.

-Sigma (uppercase): \Sigma followed by spacebar, produces the output $\Sigma$.
-For sums, see Summation.
+Sigma (uppercase): \Sigma (with uppercase S) followed by spacebar.
+Produces the output $\Sigma$.
+For sums, see Summation/sum.

-Sine function: sin followed by spacebar, followed by the content you want to type within the function (remember parentheses as needed), followed by the right arrow to exit the sine function to type more math content.
+Sine: sin followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow key to exit the sine function to type more math content.

-Square root: type \sqrt followed by spacebar, followed by the content that you want included inside the square root, followed by spacebar.
+Square root: Type \sqrt or \2root, followed by spacebar, followed by the content that you want included inside the square root (use parentheses as needed), followed by spacebar.

 •To obtain $\sqrt{x}$ , type \sqrt followed by spacebar, followed by x, followed by spacebar.